NejibK/techExcellence/README.md

 3. Prompt the user for his name with a rich card: The bot should prompt the user for his name and address him with the given name

-4. Save Conversation & User States

-5. Add NLP Capabilities to our bot: The bot should be able to recognize user intent with different utterances
+4. Add NLP Capabilities to our bot: The bot should be able to recognize user intent with different utterances

-6. Create a Waterfall dialog: The bot is able to implement a basic conversation flow
+5. Create a Waterfall dialog: The bot is able to implement a basic conversation flow

 ## Code to Exercises

-### Change new user greeting
+### Change new user greeting (10 mn)

 Let's change the welcome text when a new user joins the conversation: